keithfkelly/pythonGUI/README.md

    python weather_gui.py
    ```

-The program attempts to fetch the HTML from weather.com and parse it for the
+The program queries the OpenWeatherMap API for the current conditions.
+If the
-current conditions and temperature.
-Depending on your network settings or the
+API call fails (for example due to network settings), an error dialog will be
-site's restrictions, this may fail with an error.
+displayed.